 - ACCT 804 Legal and Professional Responsibilities in Accounting

 - ACCT 807 Seminar in Accounting Information Systems and Cybersecurity Reporting

 - ACCT 823 Advanced Topics in Not-for-Profit Accounting (ACCT 800)

 We’re here to answer your questions.

 Applying to the Certificate Program

-We welcome applications from current matriculated San Francisco State University graduate students (domestic and international) and non-matriculated post-baccalaureate domestic students interested in the study of Accounting.
+We welcome applications from current matriculated San Francisco State University graduate students and non-matriculated post-baccalaureate domestic students interested in the study of Accounting.

 Current MBA, MSA or MSBA students are not required to apply for admissions into a graduate business certificate program – the requirements can be met while seeking the graduate business degree.
 All other interested students must formally apply to the Graduate Certificate in Accounting through Cal State Apply (link is external).